triestpa/Police-Analysis-Python/README.md

 < insert chart>

-We can see that young drivers in there late teens and early twenties are the most likely to be pulled over.
-Between ages 25 and 35, the stop rate of each demographic drops off quickly, but more interesting is that it plateaus, and even rises a bit for white drivers between the ages of 35 and 50, whereas for other races it continues to drop steadily.
+We can see that young drivers in their late teens and early twenties are the most likely to be pulled over.
+Between ages 25 and 35, the stop rate of each demographic drops off quickly.
+The most interesting disparity is that it plateaus, and even rises a bit for white drivers between the ages of 35 and 50, whereas for other races it continues to drop steadily.

 # 2 - Search Outcome Analysis